Arizona Labor Laws Guide

 - Non-required leave.

-When it comes to required leave, employers are obligated to provide it to their employees, while non-required leave is not mandatory.
-However, certain employers choose to make it a part of a collective bargaining agreement.
+Employers are obligated to provide required leave to their employees, while non-required leave is not mandatory.
+However, certain employers choose to make it part of a collective bargaining agreement.

-Sick and family leave — in Arizona, employers have to abide by the Arizona sick time law.
+Sick and family leave — Under Arizona state law, employers are obligated to provide sick and family leave to their employees.
 It can be used in any illness-related case, be it the employees themselves or their close family members.
 Some situations that fall under paid sick leave include:

 The law states that employees can earn paid sick leave, also known as sick leave accrual.
-The way sick leave hours are accumulated is based on two things:
+The way sick leave hours are accumulated is based on 2 things:

 |

-Vacation leave — regarding paid vacation leave in Arizona, state law says employers are not obligated to provide paid leave.
-Should an employer choose to offer such benefits as a part of a collective bargaining agreement, they should be in line with the company's established policies.
+Vacation leave — In Arizona, state law states that employers aren’t obligated to provide paid vacation leave.
+Should an employer choose to offer such benefits as a part of a collective bargaining agreement, they should be in line with the company’s established policies.
 Furthermore, here are a few other considerations:

 |